rusty-trim/rusty-trim/README.md

 # Hello, I'm Rusty 👋

 ### About Me
-- I’m an 19-year-old aspiring software developer currently studying Computer Science at **Lake Superior State University**.
+- I’m an 19-year-old currently studying Computer Science at **Lake Superior State University**.
-- Passionate about coding and continuously improving my skills, I enjoy tackling new challenges and learning new technologies.
+- Passionate about evolving and becoming the best version of myself.
-- After losing access to my previous [GitHub account](https://www.github.com/rustytrim), I'm excited to restart and embark on new projects.
+- After losing access to my previous [GitHub account](https://www.github.com/rustytrim), I've started this github account to restart.

 ### Skills
 - **Programming Languages**: